tokensoft/launchlists/README.md

 * `appendSignaturePageUri` (optional): a link to a one-page `.pdf` template countersigned by your project.
 If provided, Tokensoft will fill in this template with sale participant information and digital signatures.
 Tokensoft will help generate this document.

 ### Access
 When a new sale is created, it can either be public (100% globally accessible) or private (restricted to specific users).
 If private, Tokensoft will work with you to generate a list of users that meet the compliance requirements provided by your counsel.
-Use these two optional fields to restrict access to specific types of user for pivate sales.
+Use these two fields to restrict access to specific types of user for pivate sales.

 * `limitToRegions` (optional): provide a list of ISO Alpha-2 country codes for regions where the sale should be accessible.
 If this field is provided, users that submit an address in any region not on this list will not be able to participate in the sale.
 Note that Tokensoft has additional compliance requirements: listing a country here does not imply that Tokensoft can support sale participants in that country.
-* `limitToAddresses` (optional): provide a list of ethereum addresses.
-To participate in the sale, users must sign in to the sale at https://app.tokensoft.io using one of the listed addresses.
+* `merkleProofs` (optional): Tokensoft will add this value to reference the merkle proofs allowing users to access a private sale

-Access restrictions are additive: to access a private sale, users must meet all three of these requirements:
+Access restrictions are additive: to access a private sale, users must meet all compliance requirements:
 * Pass identity verification via Tokensoft
 * Provide an address in a listed country (if `limitToRegions` is set)
-* Sign in to https://app.tokensoft.io using a listed address (if `limitToAddresses` is set)
+* Etc